-A select group of 15 exceptional educational leaders were invited to serve on NASSP’s 2018 National Principals Conference Planning Panel.
-Bringing talent, insight, and experience from across the country, this group was formed to play an active role advising NASSP throughout the planning process to bring you the highest quality programming.
+A select group of exceptional educational leaders were invited to serve on NASSP’s National Principals Conference Planning Committee, bringing talent, insight, and experience from across the country.
+This group played an active role advising NASSP throughout the planning process to bring you the highest quality programming.

 |Kimberly Greer is the principal of Langley High School in Fairfax County, VA.
 She has been an educator in Fairfax County for over 25 years.
 Prior to her principalship, Greer worked as an assistant principal in three high schools.
 She has served as a speaker at the state level as well as a presenter at the National Principals Conference.
 Greer has worked on various leadership committees for school districts.
 Additionally, she has partnered with NASSP on several projects.
 Greer currently serves on the board of directors of the Virginia Association of School Principals.|

 |Beth Houf is the principal of Fulton Middle School in Fulton, MO, and co-author of Lead Like a PIRATE: Make School Amazing for Your Students and Staff.
 She has spoken at the International Society for Technology in Education Conference, the Association for Middle Level Education National Conference, the National Principals Conference, and other educational venues.
 Her school was recognized as a Missouri Exemplary Professional Learning Community and Solution Tree Model Professional Learning Community in 2019.
 Houf was named a Missouri Exemplary New Principal in 2011, the Missouri National Distinguished Principal for 2016, and the 2019 NASSP Digital Principal of the Year.|